The deFner Supremacy

 This is my ‘go to’ guitar and most likely to be the one I would grab from a burning building.
 It started life as a Squier Strat but one of the early 1980’s Japanese ones, now known as a ‘Japanese Vintage.’
 Actually my first proper guitar from when I was a kid.

 It’s had a new neck fitted (I still have the original) with a flatter radius and bigger frets than the original and awesome Bare Knuckles Pick Ups fitted – Trilogy in the Neck and Middle and Sinner in the Bridge.
 Its also got some way cool custom wiring which gives me a whole variety of different sounds – too complicated to explain here but if I ever meet you I’ll tell you all about it.
 The bridge is also an upgrade to a Wilkinson floating bridge so I can still do some whammy stuff if it takes my fancy.
-All put together by Brian Hayward of Hayward Guitars who helped me with all the customising decisions.
+Originally all put together by Brian Hayward of Hayward Guitars but since had it modified even more by Joe White who put in a really cool Tube Screamer function via push / pull pot.
 The only original part now is the body, which I have alluded to in the headstock logo.
 Great guitar for live and recording.

 The Lewis ’62 Strat